limitcool/caddy-waf/README.md

 *   **Request Redaction:** Option to redact sensitive data in logs such as password, token, and API keys found in query parameters.
 *   **Graceful Shutdown:** Ensures that all resources like database connections and rate limiter are closed gracefully.
 *   **GeoIP Lookup Fallback**: Configurable behavior when GeoIP lookup fails, allowing for default allow, deny, or specific country code fallback.
+*   **Rules metrics**: JSON metrics endpoint to understand your best and worst rules and tune your WAF.

 ## 🚀 Quick Start